FAKEMedia/Samizdat/INSTALL.md

 * make torrent - Makes a torrent file of the public directory.
 If Pirate Bay login credentials are defined in [samizdat.yml](./samizdat.yml) the torrent file will be published too.
 * make isotorrent - Makes torrent files for existing ISO images.
+* make devtools - Bootstraps an Ubuntu live image with everything installed to make contributions easy